 Whether it's taking my dog Silo out for a walk or going hiking or going for a drive in the middle of nowhere, spending time alone in nature always invigorates me.
-It's a combination of the physical activity and the sense of being present amongst nature.
+It's a combination of physical activity and sense of being present amongst nature.
 I look at how the light filters through the trees, how some trees are shorter and other grew so tall, the textures of the tree bark, the fallen trees, how leaves differ in sizes and shapes, even the different shades of green all around.
 It's a time for me to look and feel.
 No data processing happens.
 I try not to take any pictures.
 I try to smell the earth and soak in the quiet and feel the humidity in the air or the coolness of the breeze or the feeling of sweat making my clothes stick to my body.
 I look at bugs on leaves and flowers.
-Like I said, it's a time to look.
-It's strangely calming.
-It works for me.

 Try a different media or subject

 For me this is the "what if" time.
 By working with a different media or subject, you automatically give yourself the permission to experiment and therein lies the magic.
 This unsaid permission draws on the curiosity you already possess as an artist.
 It takes the pressure away from creating the perfect piece of artwork every single time you create something.
 You are more open to trying new ways.
 Your mind is more receptive to entertaining the absurd.
 This is the time to let "what if" go wild.